AdityaPatel231003/Java/README.md

 Searching algorithms play a crucial role in programming, as they enable efficient data retrieval and manipulation.

 PROGRAMS-->a set of instructions that you give to a computer so that it will do a particular task is a program.

+SORTING-->The process of arranging data elements in a specific order, such as ascending or descending, based on a set of criteria.